le-labo-yergeau/Resources/Compute_Canada/compute_canada_links.md

-# Resources for navigating the Servers of Compute Canada
+# Resources for navigating the Compute Canada servers